zinen/node-red-contrib-hue-tunable-white/README.md

 A tiny script just to give you a feeling of varying daylight.
 It's used to take advantage of a function that can be automated for the connected lights.

+## What is tunable white
+*Aliases: 'tunable white', 'dynamic white', 'tunable dynamic white', 'kelvin changing'*

+Its the possibility to change the 'color' of the white light according to the colors of the sun **automatically**.
+From the light orange shine at the morning and evening to the blueish light at midday.
+Basically to simulate daylight even if you don't go outside or during winter when daylight is scares.

+## Usage
 Give the node an input every so often to make it do its thing.
 Eg. every 15 minutes seams to work good.
-Also i recommend sending a ``msg.reset`` once a day, eg. at night, to overrule any manually changed lamps back to having its color temperature automated.
+Also i recommend sending a ``msg.reset`` once a day, eg. at night, to overrule any manually changed lights back to having its color temperature automated.

 *I'm using this script to fight of winter depression, and it has been running successfully in my home for some time now, since winter 2016*